SeisComP/seiscomp/doc/base/concepts/configuration.rst

      -V [ --version ]                      Show version information --config-file arg                     Use alternative configuration file

-The reason for that is that there are also other applications which do not use the |scname| core and client libraries such Seedlink plugins, Seedlink itself and some others which are not part of the trunk source package.
-Those applications need translators to generate their native configuration when the configuration is updated (``seiscomp update-config``).
+The reason for that is that there are also other modules which do not use the |scname| core and client libraries such Seedlink plugins, Seedlink itself and some others which are not part of the trunk source package.
+Those modules need translators to generate their native configuration when the configuration is updated (``seiscomp update-config``).

-Again, the two indicators that an application uses the following configuration schema are:
+Again, the two indicators that a module uses the following configuration schema are:

-* The application name is prefixed with **sc**, e.g. *scautopick*
+* The module name is prefixed with **sc**, e.g. *scautopick*
 * The output of ``--help`` looks like the text fragment above

 A typical configuration requires the following steps: